-Clear Graph: Press the Clear Graph button to clear the graph and re-start the autoscaling feature.
-This can be used to eliminate the effect of a large transient result (perhaps caused when changing connections to the thermometer) on the autoscaling function.
+Clear Graph: Press Clear Graph to clear the graph and re-start the autoscaling feature.
+This can be used to eliminate the effect of a large transient result

+(perhaps caused when changing connections to the thermometer) on the autoscaling function.